atlonglastkibet/Hits-Radio-Spotify-Project/README.md

-# Hits Radio Spotify Playlist Automation 🎵
+# Hits Radio to Spotify Playlist Automation
 - This project scrapes the latest tracks from [Hits Radio](https://onlineradiobox.com/ke/hitskenya/playlist/?cs=ke.xfmkenya), matches them on **Spotify**, using **Spotify API** and creates a playlist automatically!
 - This project allows you to convert your favorite music station playlist into a Spotify playlist, so you never miss out.
 - Here is a [Spotify Playlist](https://open.spotify.com/playlist/6lUOYHk2oISj9P2bgZwzmA?si=xFFGfl_ETuuo1rPYnoRCTQ) link for a Sunday Morning (6-10AM) Hits Radio playlist created on January 26, 2025.